Democrats Won The Suburbs. Now They Have To Hold Them

 Democrats gained nearly 40 House seats this year, and suburban districts like this one accounted for the majority of those pickups, according to FiveThirtyEight.

-And Ossoff is not along in thinking these seats will be hard-fought in 2020.
+And Ossoff is not alone in thinking these seats will be hard-fought in 2020.

 "Those are going to be the first districts that Republicans pursue in their in their bid to win the majority," said David Wasserman, political analyst at the Cook Political Report.